Custom-Elements/ui-stat-value/README.md

 _&lt;string&gt;_

 Grouping by date.
-One of either `day`, `week`, or `month` which groups all the data by the start of the time period, using your first date column as the key.
+One of either `hour`, `day`, `week`, or `month` which groups all the data by the start of the time period, using your first date column as the key.
 Simply sums all the other property fields.

 ### width